zchsh/github-actions-test/README.md

 6. Commits the file to the repo, automatically (?)
    - Maybe there's something related to [`add-commit`](https://github.com/marketplace/actions/add-commit) that would be of use?
    - Maybe this is simpler and one can just run `git add .generated/collection-frontmatter.json` and `git commit -m "chore: update collected frontmatter`?

+## To Do

+- New format seems to work well
+- Likely makes sense to write transform script based on above "collect frontmatter" script.
+NOT a GitHub action.
+Just a utility to help migrate from the old format to the new format.
+- Specifically, can import `docs-navigation.js` into a copied version of `.github/scripts/collect-and-stage-frontmatter`.
+Rather than staging collected frontmatter...
+  1. Use this imported `order` data, plus the frontmatter, to generate the new `.json` format.
+  2. Note the (hopefully) explicit inclusion of `overview` pages.